shakes76/PatternFlow/recognition/45652567/README.md

 ## Fit the model

-To fit the model, we compile the model with the learning rate at 0.0001, set the loss as binary_crossentropy, and used the metrics of accuracy.
+To fit the model, I compiled the model with the learning rate at 0.0001, set the loss as binary_crossentropy, and used the metrics of accuracy.

 The result is as follow: